wolfdale229/100daysofmlcodes/LOG.md

 5. `TensorFlow` : TensorFlow is an end-to-end open source platform for machine learning.
-It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications...
+It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-th e-art in ML and developers easily build and deploy ML powered applications...
     [tensorflow](https://www.tensorflow.org/)

 6. `Pytorch` :  It is a deep learning research platforms built to provide maximum flexibility and